DouwMarx/constitutional_sensitivities_of_preference_models/docs/index.md

 Different sensitivity metrics generally lead to a similar ranking of the "importance" of the different principles.
 However, there are clear differences in the sensitivity indexes across different principles.
 Ultimately, the most suitable sensitivity metric would have to be identified by using the model to RLHF an LLM.
-Human evaluators would then have to evaluate which sensitivitivity metric best translate to RLHF'ed model behaviour.
+Human evaluators would then have to evaluate which sensitivity metric best translate to RLHF'ed model behaviour.

 ### Preference model sensitivities for constitutional principles associated with different groups.
 Sensitivity metrics for the non-overlapping principles associated with the two groups in the CCAI dataset are shown below.
-The sensitivity metrics are sum normalized over all principles.
+The sensitivity metrics are sum-normalized over all principles.
 You can hover over the bar segments to see which principle they are associated with.

 {% include compare_group_sensitivity_mean_effect.html %}

-A small differences in the total sum of sensitivities can be seen between the different groups.
-This suggesting that the preference model evaluated might be more sympathetic to the principles associated with group 0.
+Small differences in the total sum of sensitivities can be seen when comparing the two groups This suggests that the preference model evaluated might be more sympathetic to the principles associated with group 0.

 ## Conclusion
 - This work proposes a method for measuring the sensitivities of large language model reward models to different principles from a constitution.